 The default WordPress settings show all of the posts’ content.
 If you have 10 posts at 750 words each, your homepage will feature a total of 7,500 words.

-With that said, you can elect to show an excerpt of your site’s most recent posts rather than their entire content.
+With that said, you can elect to show an In WordPress, an excerpt is a summary or brief description of a post's content.
+It is typically used to provid...
+More of your site’s most recent posts rather than their entire content.
 Excerpts consist of the first 55 words of a post, followed by a “read more” or “continue reading” link to the original URL on which it was published.

 Keep in mind, WordPress supports sticky posts for post feed homepages.
 If you want a post to appear at the top of your homepage, regardless of when it was published, pull up the post in the WordPress dashboard and select the option to stick the post to the top of the blog.
 Your homepage will now show the sticky post above all other posts.